 If you’re given choices, choose the question that helps you align yourself authentically with the leadership principles.
 Also, since you’re expected to be a leader, don’t overstate your contributions at the expense of your team.

+The on-site is the final stage you’ll go through in your journey towards cracking the Engineering Manager interview at Amazon.
 Amazon’s onsite will include 5-6 rounds that overall will take one whole day.
 Each interview will be for about an hour.
 They’ll be conducted by several different people.
 They’ll usually be other SDMs, but can sometimes also include a hiring manager/HR representative or even a Software Engineer.

 Amazon also has a concept of bar raisers, who are assigned to interviews to make sure each new hire is better than at least 50% of their workforce.
 You will not know who is the bar raiser for your interview, but your job is to also show in what ways you are better than 50% of their workforce.
 Expect structured interviews.
 They may not initiate a lot of back and forth.